My First Time in Florence: What I Loved, Regretted, and Would Do Differently

 Florence Italy was a place I’d always dreamed of visiting.
 Largely because of my obsession with the movie, “A Room With A View“.
-I finally made it there recently, and I loved it but have some mixed feelings.
-Let me fill you in on everything!
+I finally made it there recently, and I loved it but have some thoughts.

 Viale Michelangiolo n ° 1 – 50125 Florence – Italy

-The staff at Hotel David were one of the best parts.
-They were so friendly, welcoming, and helpful.
-When my friend sprained her ankle on an uneven sidewalk in the historic center, she called the hotel and they assured her that she could borrow crutches or a wheelchair from the hotel.
+- A staff that feels like family: When my friend injured her ankle (hello, uneven cobblestones), the front desk offered crutches and even a wheelchair.
+I could’ve cried with gratitude.
 It was so nice knowing we could depend on the hotel staff at that time to help with translation and navigation during that stressful time!

 Hotel David Video Tour